-10 BREACHES OF THE POLICY
+9 BREACHES OF THE POLICY

-Any incident of discriminatory behaviour by pupil staff, parents, visitors and contractors is reported to the Headteacher or Deputy Headteacher.
+Any incident of discriminatory behaviour by pupils, staff, parents, visitors and contractors is reported to the Headteacher or Deputy Headteacher.
 Breaches of the policy will be dealt with in line with our commitment to meet the general duty.
 The incident will be discussed in line with the school's commitment to anti-discriminatory practice and appropriate action taken.
+If the person/s raising the issue do not feel that it has been dealt with satisfactorily then they will be advised to follow steps laid out in the Complaints Policy (for pupils, parents and third parties) or the Grievance Policy (for staff and Governors).